The Schengen Question, Answered · cbi.vu · The Journal

 By Adam Juchniewicz, CEO, 21 CBI 29 May 2026 ~8 min read

-It is the first hard question a serious buyer asks, and it should be.
+It is the first hard question an informed buyer asks, and it should be.
 If you have read anything about Vanuatu citizenship written before 2025, you have read that the passport opens the Schengen Area.
 That is no longer true, and any advisor who lets you believe it still is has disqualified themselves.
 We would rather lose the sale than win it on a number that expired.
 So let us put the whole thing on the table, in order, and then decide what is actually left.

 The short version: Vanuatu’s visa waiver with the European Union was suspended, in stages, and then ended.
 The passport that once cleared Schengen on arrival now requires a visa for Europe.
 None of that is in dispute, and none of it is hidden on this site.
 The longer version is where the decision actually lives, because what remains is more useful than the headline suggests, and the buyer it suits is more specific than the brochures admit.